PatrickAlphaC/chainlink_defi/README.md

 # chainlink_defi

-This repo allows you to stake your FAU/LINK/DAPP or any accepted ERC20 and receive DAPP token as a reward (and can do yeild farming).
+This repo allows you to stake your FAU/LINK/DAPP or any accepted ERC20 and receive DAPP token as a reward (and can do yield farming).
 It gets the Kovan price feed of the ERC with ETH to calculate value.

 To get started clone this repo.

 # Quickstart
-Set your `MNEMONIC` and `RPC_URL`
+Set your `MNEMONIC` and `KOVAN_RPC_URL`
 ```
 export MNEMONIC="apple, cheese, etc...."
 export KOVAN_RPC_URL="https://kovan.infura.io/v3/adfdsfasdfadsfasdfadfadfadf"